xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

   - Note: for a certain frequency, the optimal number of replicas is determined by Equation (6).

 ### Possible Extensions
+- Investigate the same problem while allowing the replicas to be executed using non-uniform frequencies.

 ### Check
 - how to define the level of reliability